SBit-Project/sbit.dev/README.md

 ```

 If you are using GitHub pages for hosting, this command is a convenient way to build the website and push to the `gh-pages` branch.

+## Contributing

+There are a couple of ways in which you can contribute to the website, for example:

+- [Submit bugs and feature requests](https://github.com/sbit-project/sbit.dev/issues), and help us verify as they are checked in.
+- Review the [website](https://sbit-project.github.io/sbit.dev/) and make pull requests for anything from typos to new content suggestion.